TommyNguyen14/One-Piece-Site/README.md

-# Portfolio
-Portfolio of responsive websites using HTML, CSS, and JS
+One piece site created using HTML, CSS, and JS.

-One Piece Folder: All of the files for the whole website, start from home.html